 Your employer’s plan or an IRA should allow you to take a series of periodic withdrawals from your account balance.
 As you take each withdrawal, you’ll surrender a portion of the shares in your investments.
 And of course, those deferred taxes will also be due.
 But the good news is you’ll only be taxed on the amount that you withdraw.

 Guarantee your income

-Your plan might allow you to use all or part of your investment to purchase a fixed income annuity.
-Like a systematic withdrawal, a fixed income annuity turns your assets into a series of payments.
+Your plan might allow you to use all or part of your investment to purchase a fixed annuity.
+Like a systematic withdrawal, a fixed annuity turns your assets into a series of payments.
 But with annuity payments you have choices; you can choose how long the payments will last, guarantee an interest rate for the length of the annuity, and select from income-for-life options – protecting you from the risk of outliving your money.

 Mix it up